SolaceDev/solace-dev-codelabs/markdown/solace-workshop-scs/solace-workshop-scs.md

 - Update the application.yml file, verify that there is indeed a destination configured for the input channel, replace `ATTENDEE` with your unique name (e.g: TWEETS.Q.BOARD.Marc).
 Note that by not specifying a group we are using the "Publish-Subscribe" messaging model.
 - Update the host, msgVpn, clientUsername, clientPassword in the application.yml file.

-Negative
+> aside negative
-: Spring Cloud Streams supports multiple messaging models.
-We are going to use two different ones in this workshop
+> Spring Cloud Streams supports multiple messaging models.
+We are going to use two different ones in this workshop:
+>
-1: Publish-Subscribe allows for an application to process all events sent to the defined subscription.
+> 1: Publish-Subscribe allows for an application to process all events sent to the defined subscription.
 It also allows new applications to be added to the topology without disruption of the existing flow.
+>
-2: Consumer Groups allow for a set of applications to participate in a "group" to consume messages.
+> 2: Consumer Groups allow for a set of applications to participate in a "group" to consume messages.
 This option is commonly used to allow the ability for an application to scale horizontally (creating multiple instances of the same application) while only processing each event once.

 ### Run the Tweet Board